russellbits/Writing/Nonfiction/banapana/_banapana-style-guide.md

 - **Buzzword soup**: Call out jargon, don't use it straight
 - **Explaining the joke**: Trust the reader to catch the wry tone
 - **Academic hedging**: "It seems that perhaps maybe" - just make the claim
+- **Screw Adverbs**: Really, in general, adverbs.
+There’s usually a way around them or they don’t add anything to the description.

 ## Recurring Themes